Disclosure: This post is sponsored by Harris Teeter in conjunction with Blog Meets Brand. All opinions are 100% my own.

 Oh yea, feel free to use whatever type of sausage you want.
 I used Harris Teeter’s huge Italian chicken sausages.
 I bought 6 of them for about 7 bucks!
 Yup, less than a dollar each!
 Definitely can’t beat Harris Teeter’s low prices.

-I love using sausages to make my hoagies because number one, it’s so much faster then making a ton of meatballs for a meatball sub.
-Don’t get me wrong, I love meatballs and all but sometimes I want something much faster to prepare.
-Oh and number two, I don’t have to worry about seasoning them.
+I love using sausages instead of meatballs to make my this sausage sandwich because number one, it’s so much faster then making a ton of meatballs.
+Don’t get me wrong, I love meatballs subs and all but sometimes I want something fast and easy to prepare.
+Oh and number two, I don’t have to worry about seasoning the sausages.
 One less thing I have to worry about.
 I love shortcut recipes!
+I hope you can give this sausage sandwich a try!

 Disclosure: This post is sponsored by Harris Teeter in conjunction with Blog Meets Brand.
 All opinions are 100% my own

-Made this recipe?
+Made this recipe sausage sandwich?
 We want to see it!
 Snap a photo and hashtag #whiskitrealgud on Instagram!

 - 2 lbs Italian sausage in their casings do not remove the casings